-Diabetes.
-So far, there have been no reports of children who have diabetes doing worse than their peers when infected with the new coronavirus.
-Control is key.
-Children with well-managed diabetes are not expected to be at much risk or more susceptible to COVID-19.
-But poor diabetes control can weaken the immune system, so parents and doctors should watch these children carefully for signs and symptoms that may require evaluation.
+Diabetes: Control of blood sugar is key.
+Children with well-managed diabetes are not expected to be more susceptible to COVID-19.
+But poorly controlled diabetes can weaken the immune system, so parents and doctors should watch these children carefully for signs and symptoms that may require evaluation.

 Kids and families can reduce coronavirus risk together

 Though much more is yet to be understood about the new coronavirus, COVID-19 seems to have less serious health consequences for children than for adults, which is encouraging news.
 Still, it is important to avoid infection among children, be on the lookout for serious disease in kids and help prevent the virus from spreading.
 Families with children can work together to reduce the risk.